 The term "HAVOC" is an acronym, as well as a paradigm.
 As an acronym it stands for "Hostile Aggressive Violent Offender Combatives" - which represent the three types of confrontation one may encounter.
 It also refers to the very nature of combat itself, which is fast, chaotic and very unpredictable.

 It is important to realize that most Martial Artists are not always qualified or capable of delivering such specialized training.
 Most rarely encounter any real world violence and are instead limited to dojo sparring and sport environments.
 With Jay you get a PROVEN methodology that has been utilized and developed PERSONALLY over nearly 2 decades of experience in some of the most dangerous confrontations imaginable.

-The founder of HAVOC JKD - Sifu Jay - is a serving Police Officer with the City of Calgary, and has been an active Police Officer for over 19 years.
+The founder of HAVOC JKD - Sifu Jay - is a former Police Officer with 20 yeaers experience the last 11 years of which were serving the City of Calgary.
 He is recognized by Canadian and UK courts as a "Use of Force" subject matter expert, and has given testimony numerous times in this capacity.
 Jay has also lectured internationally on Post-Conflict Articulation and Situational Awareness

 Jay's extensive Law Enforcement and Martial Arts experience gives him a unique insight into the world of Personal Security services.
 He offers unparalleled training that is not just focused on the physical aspects of interpersonal conflict, but the legal and moral considerations.
 As Jay himself says "Most combat training gives you a series of weapons to use....I prefer to give you a box of tools"